thingsboard/thingsboard-edge/ui-ngx/src/assets/help/en_US/converter/decoder_fn_v2.md

 ##### Examples

-See table with the examples that contain input parameters, decoder function and expected output.
+Refer to the table below for examples that include input parameters, decoder functions, and expected outputs.

 <table style="max-width: 1200px;">
 <thead>